Uitgelogd

 • when exporting commonly traded goods

-• Documents against payment (D/P)
+• Documents Against Payment (D/P)

-Want to defer payment, but with a greater level of security?
+Want to defer payment, but with a greater security?

-• Documents against Acceptance + Aval
+• Documents Against Acceptance + Aval

-On the DHL website enter the following details:
+Enter the following details:

 • Shipment Reference.
 DHL uses ABN AMRO’s reference number as the Shipment reference.
 Example: reference number NLHU1234567 (without further additions, such as E001).
 It is important that you enter all the capital letters indicated.